 This is a new mission, designed with the aim of providing more detailed coverage over a region in the Weddell Sea characterized by a significant thickness gradient (the ice gets older and thicker closer to the Antarctic Peninsula).
 The zig-zag pattern crosses the space between the Endurance flight lines.
 The southernmost line is a repeat of the Endurance line, which is desired for comparisons between the two missions.
 The segment from E31701 to E31799 follows an Envisat ground track.
 This is a low-priority mission to be considered in the event of poor weather at other sea ice mission sites.

-Flight Priority: low Science Requirements Addressed: SI1,SI2,SI3b,SI6 Spacecraft Tracks: single Envisat track Last Flown: new flight Remaining Design Issues: none
+Flight Priority: low

+Science Requirements Addressed: SI1,SI2,SI3b,SI6

+Spacecraft Tracks: single Envisat track

+Last Flown: new flight

 This is a new mission, one of a suite of five missions designed to map the coastal region encompassing the Hull and Land glaciers and surrounding areas to the west of the Getz Ice Shelf.
 The twofold purpose is to map the bathymetry and basal topography using the gravimeter and MCoRDS radar, and at the same time to establish surface topography measurements for dh/dt.
 This particular flight is the outboard-most of the five planned flights.
 We also overfly LVIS grid lines in the Getz area during transits at high altitude, to obtain high-altitude data on an opportunistic basis.
+Flight Priority: high

-Flight Priority: low Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none

-Hull-Land 01 10.9 hrs total / 3.3 hrs survey
+Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none Hull-Land 01 10.9 hrs total / 3.3 hrs survey 440 knots transit / 250 knots survey

 This is a new mission, one of a suite of five missions designed to map the coastal region encompassing the Hull and Land glaciers and surrounding areas to the west of the Getz Ice Shelf.
 The twofold purpose is to map the bathymetry and basal topography using the gravimeter and MCoRDS radar, and at the same time to establish surface topography measurements for dh/dt.
 This particular flight is the second most outboard of the five planned flights.
 We also overfly LVIS grid lines in the Getz area during transits at high altitude, to obtain high-altitude data on an opportunistic basis.

-Flight Priority: high Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none
+Flight Priority: high

+Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none Hull-Land 02 10.9 hrs total / 3.3 hrs survey 440 knots transit / 250 knots survey

 This is a new mission, one of a suite of five missions designed to map the coastal region encompassing the Hull and Land glaciers and surrounding areas to the west of the Getz Ice Shelf.
 The twofold purpose is to map the bathymetry and basal topography using the gravimeter and MCoRDS radar, and at the same time to establish surface topography measurements for dh/dt.
 This particular flight occupies the center of the area of study of the five planned flights.
 We also overfly LVIS grid lines in the Getz area during transits at high altitude, to obtain high-altitude data on an opportunistic basis.

-Flight Priority: medium Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none

-Hull-Land 03 10.8 hrs total / 3.3 hrs survey
+Flight Priority: medium

+Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none Hull-Land 03 10.8 hrs total / 3.3 hrs survey 440 knots transit / 250 knots survey